emmt/MayOptimize.jl/README.md

 a reference code that perform bound-checking, another version that assumes valid indices (and thus avoid bound-checking) and perhaps a more heavily optimized version that requires vectorization of some loops.
-The **ConditionallyOptimize** package let you have the 3 variants available with a single version of the code.
+The [ConditionallyOptimize][repository-url] package let you have the 3 variants available with a *single* version of the code.

-## Example
+## Documentation

-This is demonstrated by the following short example:
+The usage of [ConditionallyOptimize][repository-url] is summarized in the following short example:

 ```julia
 using ConditionallyOptimize